nblstrue/Simple-Local-Data-Base-in-C/README.md

 ## 🚧 Update V1.1 (in coming)

 * Function `find_info` in the works
-* Verification of all the functions
+* (Done) Verification of all the functions
 * New features in coming depending on the tests
-* Function `delete_file`: was deleting the file even when saying no
+* (Done) Function `delete_file`: was deleting the file even when saying no
-* Fucntion 'show_info': cant read the file when the program was just launched, even if the file has content
+* (Done) Fucntion 'show_info': cant read the file when the program was just launched, even if the file has content

 ## ✨ Features / Fonctionnalités